 “We are missing a caring, creative, and encouraging person.”

-Sands Secondary School — a 10 metre long Tribute banner for Jessica giving staff & students an opportunity to write about her after learning of her passing and an excellent science teacher who could relate to troubled teens better than anyone.
+Sands Secondary School — a 10 metre long Tribute banner for Jessica giving staff and students an opportunity to write about her after learning of her passing and an excellent science teacher who could relate to troubled teens better than anyone.

 “You impacted a lot of lives in a positive way and it really showed how much you cared about the kids.
-You made a difference”.
+You made a difference."